mariommartins-zz/foodlover/README.md

 ## Important Points
 - The restaurant structure in the provided restaurant list does not have a primary key to use as id or to combine in order to create one, so the name was used for this purpose.
 - The only non optional attribute considered in the Restaurant structure is the status, if it's not present then the instance will be removed in the mapping process.
+- The json list was treated as a mocked api result, and the app architecture was built taking it into account.
+- The filtered list has been sorted in different ways depending on the selected filter option, as follows:
+    - BEST_MATCH -> Descending
+    - NEWEST -> Ascending
+    - RATING_AVERAGE -> Descending
+    - DISTANCE -> Ascending
+    - POPULARITY -> Descending
+    - AVERAGE_PRODUCT_PRICE -> Ascending
+    - DELIVERY_COSTS -> Ascending
+    - MIN_COST -> Ascending

+## Future improvements
+- We have unit & integration tests, but it would be good to have Integration tests as well.
+- Empty state for errors that would make it not possible to show the result list.
-- The list animation in the ListAdapter has a bug, it always keeps the top item presented in the list at the top.
+- The list animation in the ListAdapter has a bug, it always keeps the top item presented in the list at the top, what gives the necessity to scroll top sometimes after applying a new filter.
 - The navigation allows double tap.

 ## Notes
 - This was built to be maintained for a while.
 - This is a multi module project, focused on the Clean Architecture layers.
+- Domain is divided in two modules, **impl** and **public**.
+Where the impl has the implementations and the public has the exposed interfaces.
 - The architecture used was MVVM, with UseCases, DataSources & Repositories (Clean Architecture).
 - The code design and style was intended to be consistent and reasonable